alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 undergrads with first author publications.
 (They work in the same lab I do, and they've worked longer and harder than I have.)

 I'm not saying that's a bad thing.
-It's fantastic I had the opportunity to meet such brilliant people so early in my life, because they taught me to base my self worth on my own standards, not on where I am relative to others.
+It's fantastic I've had the opportunity to meet such brilliant people so early in my life, because they taught me to base my self worth on my own standards, not on where I am relative to others.
 Not everybody can be Elon Musk or Bill Gates.